-Proceeding in such a manner will not only reduce the quantity of ‘fools’ around you, but will grant you a large spectrum of individuals that can help you improve yourself in a variety of different ways.
-This level of open mindedness is something that takes time to develop but once you cease to categorise people so blatantly, both yourself and the people around you will become better.
+Proceeding in such a manner will not only reduce the quantity of ‘fools’ around you but will grant you a large spectrum of individuals that can help you improve yourself in a variety of different ways.
+This level of open-mindedness is something that takes time to develop but once you cease to categorize people so blatantly, both yourself and the people around you will become better.

 We can’t completely reduce our biased opinions and thoughts, but by making an effort to see people for the qualities they possess, the world becomes a better place to live in.